ServiceNow/azimuth/docs/docs/reference/configuration/project.md

 # Project Config

-The project configuration contains mandatory fields that specify the dataset to load in Azimuth.
+The project configuration contains mainly mandatory fields that specify the dataset to load in Azimuth and details about the way it is handled by the app.

 === "Class Definition"